 When I got to Stockers I was put up in a local hotel and invited by the good people at MTV to go along to some drinks parties.
 I’m zipping through the early bits because I can’t remember them so well, all I know is that I was there for a night and a whole day before the awards so there was time to kill.
-I ordered lobster on room service, I enjoyed the rich variety of Swedish grot on offer at the hotel, I went to a free drinks party where I knew precisely no people and passed the time watching hot models handing out complimentary booze to them and to me, and then Kelis turned up to be adored.
-I was drunk and I knew I should say something to her, but before I could pile in with an arch quip about her milkshake certainly bringing boys to the yard, I remembered that it wasn’t 2003 yet and that single hadn’t been released.
+I ordered lobster on room service, I enjoyed the rich variety of Swedish grot on offer at the hotel, I went to a free drinks party where I knew precisely no one so passed the time watching hot models handing out complimentary booze, and then Kelis turned up to be adored.
+I was drunk and I knew I should say something to her, but before I could pile in with an arch quip about her milkshake definitely bringing the boys to the yard, I remembered that it wasn’t 2003 yet and that single hadn’t been released.
 Truth is I froze and watched as other journalists goaded me with their breeziness and just wandered over and got their quotes and wandered off.
 I bottled it and went back to the hotel, got another lobster (because you know fuck it!), and I probably went to town on myself because I was in my early-20s, drunk, alone and in a hotel room.

 The next day went something like: big walk, Stockholm’s pretty, I ate a local sausage which isn’t a euphemism.